 Jesus loves us and wants more for us.
 He demonstrated that love the day he paid the ultimate price.
-As Christians, true contentment can only come from denying self, taking up our cross and become true followers of Jesus.
+As Christians, true contentment can only come from denying self, taking up our cross, and become true followers of Jesus.
 The selfless act of denying self is a demonstration of our love and total surrender.
-When we surrender to Christ, we are giving up our will and surrendering to follow Jesus and living by His will.
+When we surrender to Christ, we are giving up our will and surrendering to follow Jesus and live by His will.
 Only then will we realize that Jesus is enough!
 His love is sufficient to nourish our souls and offer rest and restoration.
 Denying self in today’s culture is essential for self-care.

 Finding True Nourishment and Restoration in Jesus

 It’s so easy to get caught up in “self.”
 We are chasing after our will without any thought to our true mission as disciples of Christ.
 However, God’s words tell us that self is our own true enemy.
-Following self leads us down that rabbit hole which causes burn out and exhaustion.
+Following self leads us down that rabbit hole which causes burnout and exhaustion.
 We attempt to find nourishment and restoration from what culture attempts to deceive us with.
 What we perceive as self-care is actually distorted and becomes self-neglect.
 It’s only when we deny self that we proclaim that Jesus is enough!

 True nourishment and restoration will never be found when participating in the cultural trends of self-care.
-True nourishment and restoration can only be found in Jesus when we begin to surrender to God’s will for our life.
+True nourishment and restoration can only be found in Jesus when we begin to surrender to God’s will for our lives.
 Denying self is the ultimate form of self-care.

 Do you ever find yourself chasing that rabbit?
 How do you stop the chase?
 What do you do for self-care?

-We will continue to study the bible while focusing on biblical view of self and how it relates to self-care.
+We will continue to study the bible while focusing on the biblical view of self and how it relates to self-care.
 We will discover the tools and strategies to put into place to assist us on our journey.